Wes Craven – Dreaming Up Nightmares That Will Last Forever

 Wes Craven in New Nightmare

 Later that same year, a 33-year-old Craven wrote, edited and directed his first successful film, The Last House on The Left, a controversial movie that hit cinemas with a splash and began a string of successful films to follow.
 He frequently collaborated with Sean S. Cunningham (Friday the 13th 1980, House 1986), and although their first project was a little know Rom-Com titled Together (1971) starring Marilyn Chambers, a year later they turned the tide and made the “Sex Crime of the Century” the talk at the water cooler with The Last House on the Left.
-Later, the two men collaborated again as co-producers of 2009 remake for their contentious film.
+Later, the two men collaborated again as co-producers of the 2009 remake for their contentious film.

 last_house_on_the_left_poster_01